THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 The Manta rays were wonderful, peaceful, and huge creatures.
 They manicure themselves at the cleaning stations and are filter feeders.
 They consume large quantities of zooplankton as they swim.
 And reside in temperate, tropical waters, hence the conditions were ideal in the Maldives.

 Kadooma Thila Dive

-I came out of the water out of breath, dazed and blessed with all that I’ve experienced so far!
+I came out of the water out of breath, dazed, and blessed with all that I’ve experienced so far!

 Also, I guess I appreciated my life a little bit more!

 Frankly, the underwater world is ruthless.
 It’s not meant for humans and one wrong move can be fatal.
-Maybe that’s what makes it alluring to those who are willing to take the effort to explore!
+Maybe that’s what makes it alluring to those who are willing to make the effort to explore!